Developing some skill in building rapport can really help you to sell art work.

 People who sell art work successfully and seem to naturally establish rapport with customers aren't always just "acting naturally".
 Often they have practiced specific rapport building techniques.

 Some professionals use a range of techniques to establish rapport with clients, and some of these techniques could be very helpful for you to become more skilled at connecting with your customers and sell art work.
-I was actually amazed when I started selling my jewelry, at how often the rapport building techniques that I learned as a counselor helped me out when I was talking to my jewelry customers.
+I was actually amazed when I started selling my jewelry, at how often the rapport building counselling techniques that I learned as a career advisor helped me out when I was talking to my jewelry customers.

 The techniques for building rapport to sell art work that I'll cover here can be divided into four categories:

 If you're trying to get your customers to talk, for example, to discover their style preferences, then open questions can be a great tool to sell art work.
 Open questions are questions that can't be answered with a simple yes or no. The answers to open questions require some elaboration and provide a lot of information about your customers.

 If you're working on a custom piece for a customer, and you're trying to establish what he or she wants, open questions will get you the answers you need.
 If you ask closed questions like, "Do you like red?" or, "Do you like a modern style?" you may only get a yes or no answer.
 Unless your customer is particularly expressive, you won't likely get the kind of information you'll need to ensure you create the piece of her dreams.